Amphiluke/lindsvg/README.md

 ### In a browser

-lindsvg is available in UMD format which allows you using it either with AMD/CJS compatible module loaders or in global namespace (`window.lindsvg`):
+lindsvg is available in UMD format which allows you using it either with AMD/CJS compatible module loaders or in global namespace (`window.lindsvg`).
+You may get the module sources from such CDNs as jsDelivr or unpkg:

 ```html
 <script src="https://cdn.jsdelivr.net/npm/lindsvg/dist/lindsvg.min.js"></script>